-A benefit code is a unique identifier which helps the Australian Taxation Office (ATO) identify the private health insurance coverage you've paid for in that financial year in relation to your age.
+A benefit code is a unique identifier that helps the Australian Taxation Office (ATO) identify the private health insurance coverage you've paid for in that financial year in relation to your age.
 The code is used to determine the amount of private health insurance rebate you'll receive and is based on the age of the oldest person listed on the policy and the period when premiums were paid.

-Age of oldest policyholder | Benefit Code: 1 July to 31 March | Benefit Code: 1 April to 30 June |
+Age of oldest policyholder | Benefit code: 1 July to 31 March | Benefit code: 1 April to 30 June |

 ---|---|---|